thingsboard/thingsboard.github.io/_includes/templates/edge/install/prerequisites.md

         title: Sign in to your ThingsBoard <b>CE</b> instance and navigate to the "Edge Management" -> "Instances" page.
 Click the "+" icon in the top right corner and select "Add Edge".
     ===
         image: /images/edge/installation-add-edge-item-2.png,
-        title: Enter a name for your edge.
+        title: Enter a name for your Edge.
 For instance, "My New Edge".
-Click "Add" to confirm the creation of your new edge.
+Click "Add" to confirm the creation of your new Edge.
     ===
         image: /images/edge/installation-add-edge-item-3.png,
-        title: Your new edge should now appear at the top of the list, as entries are sorted by creation time by default.
+        title: Your new Edge should now appear at the top of the list, as entries are sorted by creation time by default.
 '%}
 {% endif %}

-Additionally, you will need to provision ThingsBoard **Edge** on a cloud server.
+Additionally, you will need to provision ThingsBoard **Edge** on a server.

 {% include images-gallery.liquid imageCollection=addEdge showListImageTitles="true" %}

-{% include templates/edge/install/hardware-requirements.md %}